FirmoDaniel/Total_Health_At_Home/README.md

 #### Loops
 *   Loops are utilised throughout to check user status and decide which nav bar elements can be viewed.
-*   Loops are also tasked with displaying a user's unapproved testimonials and reviews on their profile page, and highlight user's approved testimonials on the home page and reviews on the intent product detail page.
+*   Loops are also tasked with displaying a user's unapproved testimonials and reviews on their profile page, and highlight user's approved testimonials on the home page and reviews on the intended product detail page.
 *   Loops direct users of all status' to their next step.
 An unregistered user is directed to sign up.
     A registered user with no orders is prompted to make their first purchase in the profile tab.
 A registered user with previous orders is nudged to review their products and submit a testimonial.